phpipam/phpipam/UPDATE.md

 Backup your `config.php` file containing database connection settings for phpIPAM.

-# Prepare for composer package management changes [ *upgrading from phpIPAM < v1.9.0 ]
+# Prepare for composer package management changes [ * upgrading from phpIPAM < v1.9.0 ]

 phpIPAM versions prior to 1.9.0 use a mix of git submodule and [composer](https://getcomposer.org/) packages installed in the `functions` sub-directory.

-phpIPAM version 1.9.0 and above switched to [composer](https://getcomposer.org/) exclusively for package management in the root directory.
+phpIPAM version 1.9.0 and above switched to [composer](https://getcomposer.org/) exclusively for package management in the project root directory.

 Before you upgrade to 1.9.0 or above from 1.8.x or below, remove legacy git submodules by running `git submodule deinit`.